AdobeDocs/analytics.en/help/analyze/ad-hoc-analysis/c-schedule.md

 ---
 description: You can customize the delivery schedule for reports.
 You can stop the delivery at a certain time, or specify the number of times you want to send a report.
 New schedules use the date range defined in the report.
 For example, if you create a report for the last 90 days and schedule it to run daily, you receive a report for the last 90 days each day.
 If you create a report with a static date range from the calendar, you'll see the same report each time it is sent.
-seo-description: You can customize the delivery schedule for reports.
-You can stop the delivery at a certain time, or specify the number of times you want to send a report.
-New schedules use the date range defined in the report.
-For example, if you create a report for the last 90 days and schedule it to run daily, you receive a report for the last 90 days each day.
-If you create a report with a static date range from the calendar, you'll see the same report each time it is sent.
-seo-title: Scheduling Manager
 solution: Analytics
 title: Scheduling Manager
 topic: Ad hoc analysis